IMPORTANT NOTICE:

 Associate staff

-- Ms Jessica Kennedy, Practice Receptionist and Manager
+- Ms Gosia Kern, Practice Manager and Secretary

-- Ms Amy Waters Dip Health Sciences (Clin Neurophys), EEG technician
+- Ms Amy Waters Bachelor of Medical Sciences (Clin Neurophys), EEG Scientist

 Research and training